 What is a Fabric Softener?

-A fabric softener is a conditioner that softens the linen eliminating the roughness and static against the skin.
+A fabric softener is a conditioner that softens the linen, eliminating the roughness and static against the skin.
 Since it also has fragrance, it leaves the clothes smelling fresh.

 What Does a Fabric Softener Do, and What are the Benefits

 - Maintain your garments- when you use the clothes over time, they will tear and wear.
-By using fabric conditioner, every fiber on the linen will be softened, leaving it looking good for a long time.
+By using a fabric conditioner, every fiber on the linen will be softened, leaving it looking good for a long time.
 The softening process also makes the fabric easy on the skin.

 - It saves you time– if you loathe ironing, then fabric softener is your new best friend.
-Clothes that have been conditioned generally have soft fibers allowing the creases to drop quickly during ironing.
+Clothes that have been conditioned generally have soft fibers, allowing the creases to drop quickly during ironing.

 You should always include fabric softener in a towel laundry.
 Since towels have moisture-wicking tendencies, they tend to come out rough after drying.
-Therefore, using fabric conditioner leaves the laundry process pleasurable.
+Therefore, using a fabric conditioner leaves the laundry process pleasurable.

 Now that you know the benefits of using a fabric softener, why not consider using it?
 While Fabric softeners work well on most clothes, you should avoid using them on delicate garments such as; baby clothes or people with fragrance allergies.